Truck Drivers Wait For Loads As Demand Slows Down In Colorado

-“I’ve been here since Friday,” he said.
+“I’ve been here since Friday,” he told CBS4 from his truck, which was parked in Wheat Ridge next to the TA Travel Center.
 “There’s no work right now.”

-The truck driver was parked next to the TA Travel Center in Wheat Ridge.
-He had been there for nearly two weeks waiting to be assigned a load.

-Sanchez says with more people staying home, the products they ship, like construction material and electronics are no longer in demand, and the loads they do deliver are paying far less than just a month ago.
+Sanchez said he’s been waiting to be assigned a load.
+He says with more people staying home, the products he normally transports — such as construction material and electronics — are no longer in demand, and the loads they do deliver are paying far less than just a month ago.

 David Orleck says he’s fortunate he drives a refrigerated truck.